 For all you mamas with bonus children, I don’t know if you’ve faced the whole living in fear thing.
 I strongly suspect that it comes with the territory.
 But, I remember the day very clearly when I stopped living in fear.
 I stopped being “Mom” and I became MOM.

-For sake of privacy, I won’t delve into all the details, but we found out that our second oldest daughter had gone through some issues with some family members.
+For sake of privacy, I won’t delve into all the details, but we found out that our second oldest daughter had gone through some things with some extended family members about a year prior to mu husband and I getting married.
 As she stood in the kitchen with me, giving her account of what happened, I remember shaking.
 I totally and completely did not feel equipped to handle that situation.
 I remember praying that my husband would come home from work early because I did not want to touch this issue.
 The family members that I lived in the most fear over judging me in my parenting were the very ones that stood accused, and in that moment, I had a choice.
 I could let fear rule the moment.
 But, as I looked into my daughter’s tear-filled face and watched her shaking with the enormity of her admission, my heart broke.
 The words of Jesus from John 14:27 whispered in my inmost being.

 “Peace I leave with you, my peace I give you.
 I do not give to you as the world gives.
 Do not let your heart be troubled and do not be afraid.”